 The Group maintains significant balances with related parties which arise from commercial transactions.
 The balances are non-interest bearing and are expected to the realised within 12 months from the reporting date.
-The types of related party transactions are described below.
+The types of related party transactions are described on the following page.